SorenLundt/WinGet-Wrapper/README.md

 ## Background
 WinGet have a few limitations in terms of automation and is not integrated with common endpoints management products.
-System Context is not possible just by using "winget" as the .exe location must be found and this location is not static.
+System Context is not possible just by using "winget" as the .exe location must be found and this location is not static due to versioning in the directory name.

 ## Requirements
 Newer Windows OS build that includes the WinGet natively in the OS.